majlando/learn-c/README.md

-Learn C — progressive, small C lessons
+Learn C — small, focused C lessons under `projects/`.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-This repository contains a set of small, beginner-friendly C lessons under `projects/`.
-Each lesson is intentionally compact and designed to be easy to build, run, and test.
+This repository contains compact, beginner-friendly C lessons.
+Each lesson is self-contained with source files and a small build script so it's easy to build, run, and validate locally or in CI.

 Quick start
 -----------

-Use PowerShell on Windows or a POSIX shell on other platforms.
+Use PowerShell on Windows (examples below use pwsh).
 From the repository root:

-- Build and validate all lessons (PowerShell):
+- Build and validate all lessons:

 ```pwsh
 pwsh -NoProfile -ExecutionPolicy Bypass ./build-all.ps1